What is Hyperglycemia?

 The recommended dosage for berberine HCL powder is 500 mg twice a day.
 However, do not use this supplement for more than three months at a time without approval from a doctor.
 This product may not be safe for children and pregnant or nursing patients.
 In addition, patients with blood pressure conditions should avoid supplementing with berberine.
 Consult a doctor before adding this supplement to a supplement regimen.

 Vitamin D supports bone health, metabolism and it also helps regulate phosphorus and calcium absorption in the body.
 In addition, vitamin D is essential for promoting healthy bones and teeth (x).
 The recommended dosage for vitamin D3 supplements may range depending on patients’ individual needs.
 But physicians recommend that patients start with the lowest dosage.
-Physicians recommend one 5,000 mg vitamin D3 softgel daily with food or 10 to 46 mg of pure vitamin D3 powder.
+Physicians recommend 50 mg of vitamin D3 daily with food.

 Despite its benefits, vitamin D can be toxic in extreme doses.
 Side effects may include weight loss, irregular heartbeat, weak muscles, nausea, constipation, seizures and irritability.
 It may not be safe for patients who are pregnant or nursing.